 • ICMA engagement and materials: Meetings with representatives of the EU institutions and relevant UK policy makers.
 ICMA published a position paper on post-trade transparency for corporate bonds in December 2021, feedback to the EC's proposal in March 2022 and its response to the WMR consultation in September 2021.

-Contacts: Elizabeth Callaghan, Andy Hill and, on MiFIR/SFTR reporting, Alexander Westphal.
+Contacts: Andy Hill and Alexander Westphal.

 Working Group/Lead Committee: MiFID II/R Working Group (MWG) Transparency Taskforce/ Secondary Market Practices Committee (SMPC).